luomus/pyha/docs/Translation.md

 ﻿# Translations
 Email headers and translations are currently found in the project / Pyha / email.py file.
-The contents of the e-mails and their translations can be found in the project / Pyha / templates / Pyha / email folder as text files in UTF-8 format.
+The contents of the e-mails and their translations can be found in the project/pyha/templates/pyha/email folder as text files in UTF-8 format.

-The terms and their translations can be found in the project / Pyha / templates / Pyha / skipofficial / terms folder as html files.
+The terms and their translations can be found in the project /pyha/templates/pyha/skipofficial/terms folder as html files.

 * Templates have translations of `{% trans" Hello "%}`
     * If the template has a compiler, it must always have `{% load i18n%}` first